 The second portion test the parking ability of the truck driver and the final portion tests the truck driver’s ability to safely operate the truck on the road.
 Given the huge discrepancy in weight between commercial trucks and most other vehicles on the road, it is important that truck drivers are properly trained and licensed.

 On all types of Pennsylvania roadways, damage and loss of life can result from an unqualified truck driver being behind the wheel.
-By subjecting commercial truck driver to skills tests one can hope semi truck accidents will be minimized.
+By subjecting the commercial truck driver to skills tests one can hope semi truck accidents will be minimized.

 Source: Pennsylvania Department of Transportation, “Commercial Driver Skill Test,” Accessed August 10, 2015